 - Oral Submissions: These will be reviewed for acceptance by session chairs.
-Submitters will be notified of acceptance around mid-June.
+Submitters will be notified of acceptance around mid-summer.
 Abstracts not assigned to an oral session will be given the opportunity to present as a poster.

 - Poster Submissions: These will be reviewed for acceptance, and notification sent when the review is complete.
 Specific poster session assignments will be provided to those accepted by Mid-August.